 We have neither engaged in any operations nor generated any operating revenues to date.
-Our only activities from for the three months ended March 31, 2021 were organizational activities and those necessary to prepare for the Initial Public Offering, described below.
+Our only activities from for the three months and nine months ended September 30, 2021 were organizational activities and those necessary to prepare for the Initial Public Offering, the search for a prospective initial Business Combination, and the negotiation and execution of the proposed Obagi and Milk Business Combinations.
 We do not expect to generate any operating revenues until after the completion of a Business Combination.
 We expect to generate non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.
 We expect that we will incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with searching for, and completing, a Business Combination.